surge-synthesizer/surge/doc/Patch Tag Data Model.md

 - author_license: GPL-3.0-or-later
 - author_url: https://surge-synthesizer.github.io/

-Or imagine a sequnced MPE patch I made for a project I'm working on called "ChamberSynth":
+Or imagine a sequenced MPE patch I made for a project I'm working on called "ChamberSynth":

 - name: That Pad From CS4
 - author: baconpaul